 Among different PIC chips, I recommend PICAXE 28×1.
 PICAXE needs Serial port for programming which can be directly connected to computer on the other hand Arduino supports USB, which is commonly used everywhere.

 PICAXE is programmed using a simple BASIC language or via the Logicator flowcharting software.
 Windows Mac and Linux are all supported by the free BASIC software which can be downloaded from www.picaxe.com

 Arduino Uno is a new version 2011 microcontroller board based on the ATmega328.
 It comes with 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable and upload the programme after that you can also power it with an adapter or battery.
-You can also use upgraded verson Arduino leonardo Board which has additional features of controlling your PC mouse and keyboard with programming.
+You can also use upgraded version Arduino leonardo Board which has additional features of controlling your PC mouse and keyboard with programming.

 *Contains everything required to support the microcontroller

 *User friendly USB connection (or can be powered with a AC-DC adapter or a battery)

 *14 digital input/output pins (6 of these can be utilised as PWM outputs)

 *USB connection, and power jack for 9V supply